 One of the key tasks of a transportation firm is ensuring that the products are on the right trucks and heading to the correct warehouse or end destination.
 Thus, keeping track of the goods and everything that’s going on can be very time-consuming and sensitive to even a minor error.

 In this regard, RFID tags or AIDC sensors come into play once again as they wirelessly transfer information on a product’s location and where it’s meant to be heading.
-Naturally, this helps ensure that the entire supply chain process is under control and increase client trust in the organization.
+Naturally, this helps ensure that the entire supply chain process is under control and increases client trust in the organization.

 Employee Safety